 All computers come with a keyboard that lets you type in information.
 Most keyboards have the standard typewriter 'qwerty' keys – with extra keys for different uses.

 A mouse is a hand-sized control that lets you direct an arrow, or cursor, around the computer screen.
 When you move the mouse with your hand, the pointer will move around the screen.
 You can then 'click' the mouse buttons to select and move things about.

 Most types of mouse have a left and a right button – and sometimes a wheel in between – but you'll usually use the left mouse button.

 Practice makes perfect!

 There may be some keys on the keyboard you're not familiar with, or you're having trouble getting used to the mouse.
 But don't worry, that's normal!
-To find out more about using your computer, or for a quick practice session, register with Go ON for free courses and materials from Online Basics.
+To find out more about using your computer, or for a quick practice session, Register for free with Learn My Way.